EPPO Alert List – Heterodera elachista (Nematoda: Heteroderidae)

 The cyst nematode, Heterodera elachista, was originally described in Japan in 1974.
 Until recently, it was known to occur in Asia only, affecting upland rice crops.
 In October 2012, its presence was detected in Italy on a maize crop.
 Because this was the first time that H. elachista was recorded in the EPPO region and on a new and economically important host plant, the EPPO Secretariat decided to add this nematode to the EPPO Alert List.

 Until its discovery in 2012 in Italy (1 maize field in Emilia-Romagna region), H. elachista was known to occur in Asia only.

-EPPO region: Italy (no longer found in Emilia Romagna but another outbreak was detected in 2016 in Lombardia; transient, under eradication).
+EPPO region: Italy (no longer found in Emilia Romagna but other outbreaks were detected in Lombardia (2016) and Piemonte (2017); under eradication).

-Asia: China (Guangxi, Hunan, Ningxia), Iran, Japan (from Northern Honshu to Kyushu).
+Asia: China (Guangxi, Hubei, Hunan, Jiangxi, Ningxia), Iran, Japan (from Northern Honshu to Kyushu).

 On which plants

 Rice (Oryza sativa), and maize (Zea mays).
 In Asia, H. elachista has only been reported in rice crops.
 As is the case for most rice cyst nematodes (except H. oryzae), H. elachista cannot withstand an extended flooding period and is mainly found on upland rice or on lowland rice where there is little or no water control.
 Experiments carried out in Italy on potted plants of rice and maize have shown that both species were suitable host plants for H. elachista.

 Rice plants infested by H. elachista can be severely stunted and chlorotic and usually produce fewer tillers.
 Root growth can be reduced, infested roots becoming brown or black.
 If soils are heavily infested rice seedlings may die.
 It was estimated that H. elachista can decrease rice yield by 7 to 19% and has the most severe impact during the later stages of plant growth.